 Quick summary

-Infrared alone rarely delivers evidence-grade footage.
-We add targeted, low-glare lighting that keeps cameras balanced while respecting neighbors, local ordinances, and energy budgets.
+Infrared-only footage is flat and reflective, which hides faces and plates.
+Targeted, low-glare lighting keeps cameras balanced while respecting neighbors, local ordinances, and energy budgets.

-This guide covers auditing existing scenes, layering ambient lighting, targeting critical views, integrating automation, and measuring results so your night footage holds up in court or during insurance reviews.
+This guide covers auditing scenes, layering ambient lighting, targeting critical views, tuning UniFi Protect settings (Color Night Vision, frame-rate priority, HDR), and measuring results so footage holds up in court or during insurance reviews.

 FAQs